Álvaro Aceves

-Álvaro Aceves Catalina (born 26 July 2003) is a Spanish professional footballer who plays as a goalkeeper for Real Valladolid Promesas.
+Álvaro Aceves Catalina (born 26 July 2003) is a Spanish professional footballer who plays as a goalkeeper for Real Valladolid.

 Career

 Aceves is a youth product of CD Parquesol before moving to Real Valladolid as a benjamín for the Íscar Cup.
-He was promoted to the Real Valladolid Promesas, eventually becoming their starter.
-On 15 July 2022, he signed a professional contract with the club until 2025.
+He was promoted to the reserves in 2021, eventually becoming their starter.

+On 15 July 2022, Aceves signed a professional contract with the club until 2025.
 He was promoted to the senior Valladolid side as third goalkeeper for the 2022–23 season.
-He made his professional debut with Real Valladolid as a late substitute in a 2–1 La Liga loss to Real Betis in February 2023, making 3 saves and keeping a clean sheet in his cameo.
+He made his professional debut with Valladolid as a late substitute in a 2–1 La Liga loss to Real Betis in February 2023, making 3 saves and keeping a clean sheet in his cameo.

+On 1 September 2023, Aceves was loaned to Segunda División side CD Eldense for the 2023–24 season.
+Back to Valladolid in July 2024, he stopped training with the club after his staff had a different interpretation of his contract, understanding that he was a free agent; he only returned to training in September, but was demoted back to the B-team.

+On 17 January 2025, Aceves renewed his contract with the Pucelanos until 2028, and returned to Eldense on loan for the remainder of the campaign.

 International career

 Aceves was called up to the Spain U17s in 2020, but did not make an appearance as the call-up was cut short due to the COVID-19 pandemic.
 He was called up to the Spain U19s in January 2022.